IBE160/SG-Nettgrupp1/docs/Fase-1/ux-design-specification.md

     *   Clicking on the card/row navigates to a detailed order view (if implemented).
     *   Clicking "Mark as Prepared" updates the order status and triggers customer notification.
     *   Clicking "Mark as Completed" updates the order status and triggers inventory decrement.
+    *   Clicking "Mark as Cancelled" updates the order status and returns the ordered items to inventory.
     *   Clicking "Delete Order" prompts for confirmation before removal.
 *   **Accessibility:** Ensure clear labels for status and action buttons, and proper keyboard navigation for admin users.